Practical advice for physiotherapists and support workers on how to implement remote consultations rapidly and efficiently.

 Remote consultations include video consultations (e.g. Skype, FaceTime, WhatsApp, or other commercial products), telephone consultation, email and mobile messaging.
 Setting up remote consultation options normally requires time, planning and incremental introduction.

 However, in these extenuating circumstances the CSP endorses a more rapid approach to implementation to minimise risks of exposure to COVID-19 to patients, the public and healthcare staff.
+Long-term implementation of these solutions should be evidence-based and regularly evaluated in line with clinical and governance requirements.

 Remote consultations are covered by CSP PLI (subject to policy terms and conditions) and should be considered when appropriate.